All Products

 Important

-Use the Community Edition SDK only when you migrate open source RocketMQ to the cloud and do not want to modify your code.
-For all other scenarios, use the Enterprise Edition SDK provided by ApsaraMQ for RocketMQ.
-Compared with the Community Edition SDK, the Enterprise Edition SDK provides more features and ensures higher stability.
+Use the Community Edition SDK only when migrating open source RocketMQ to the cloud without code changes.
+For all other cases, use the Enterprise Edition SDK provided by ApsaraMQ for RocketMQ.
+The Enterprise Edition SDK provides more features and higher stability.

 Normal messages